stephensmitchell-forks/occt/dox/dev_guides/upgrade/upgrade.md

 * The classes *BOPDS_PassKey* and *BOPDS_PassKeyBoolean* are too excessive and not used any more in Boolean Operations.
 To replace them the new *BOPDS_Pair* class has been implemented.
 Thus:
   - The method *BOPDS_DS::Interferences()* now returns the *BOPDS_MapOfPair*;
   - The method *BOPDS_Iterator::Value()* takes now only two parameters - the indices of interfering sub-shapes.
+Methods *TObj_Model::SaveAs* and *TObj_Model::Load* receive *TCollection_ExtendedString* filename arguments instead of char*.
+This shows that the filename may be not-ASCII explicitly.
+Also it makes OCAF API related to this functionality more conform.

+@subsection upgrade_occt710_multispan Multi-span cache support in *Geom2dAdaptor_Curve, GeomAdaptor_Curve* and *GeomAdaptor_Surface*

+Multi-span cache has been implemented in *Geom2dAdaptor_Curve, GeomAdaptor_Curve* and *GeomAdaptor_Surface*.
+Cache for each span is collected first time to evaluate this span.

+The benefit of this change is decreased time of calculations (up to 5 times) on some cases.